Buffer Overflow Attack

 Inspecting the Stack Frame

-At the breakpoint, use the info frame
+At the breakpoint, use the info frame command to examine the current stack frame:

 1 | (gdb) info frame |